S. Evelyn Stewart

 Short Biography

-Dr. Evelyn Stewart is an Associate Professor in the Department of Psychiatry, University of British Columbia and is the founding director of the Pediatric Obsessive-Compulsive Disorder Clinic and Research Program at BC Children and Women’s Health Centre.
+Dr. Evelyn Stewart is a tenured, academic-track Professor in the Department of Psychiatry, University of British Columbia and is the founding director of the Pediatric Obsessive-Compulsive Disorder Clinic and Research Program as well as the Chair of the Child and Youth Mental Health Research at BC Children and Women’s Health Centre.
 She is a clinical, genetic and neuroscience researcher, as well as a child and adolescent psychiatrist.

 Her research focuses on biologic, phenotypic, familial, and treatment aspects of childhood-onset neuropsychiatric disorders, such as obsessive-compulsive disorder (OCD).
-Dr. Stewart has authored over 70 original papers, reviews and chapters on genetic, clinical, and treatment aspects of OCD, Tourette’s Disorder, and related illnesses.
-She sits on the Scientific and Clinical Advisory Board of the International OCD Foundation and was previously on the Medical Advisory Board of the Tourette Syndrome Association of America and Co-director of the International OCD Foundation Genetics Collaborative.
+Dr. Stewart has authored over 150 original papers, reviews, and chapters on genetic, clinical, and treatment aspects of OCD, Tourette’s Disorder, and related illnesses.
+She sits on the Scientific and Clinical Advisory Board of the International OCD Foundation and is the vice chair of the Research and Scientific Program Committee for Canadian Academic of Child and Adolescent Psychiatry.

 Research Focus